top of page

 Monoprinting

-Sudents will apply ink to a sheet of Plexiglas and use additive and subtractive techniques to create their compositions.
-Four monoprints will be hung up (2 by 2) for a class-wide critique, emphasizing the ways that different compositional choices lead to different solutions to the same creative problem.
+Students use additive and subtractive techniques to create their compositions.
+Each student arranges four monoprints for a class-wide critique, emphasizing the ways that different compositional choices lead to varied solutions to the same creative problem.

 bottom of page